OpenJML/openjml.github.io/tutorial/Postconditions.md

 If we execute (cf. [Execution](Execution))
 `openjml -esc tutorial/T_ensures1.java`
-we find that the openjml tool completes with no error messages and a success error code, indicating that implementation is verified.
+we find that the openjml tool completes with no error messages and a success error code, indicating that the implementation is verified with respect to the given specification.

 Similarly, `openjml -esc tutorial/T_ensures1a.java` indicates that this second example also verifies.